 This complements the profile of a good support hero his ranged attack (3-7”) with good damage (3/6) while the close combat option still has 2” range, useful to hit the closer enemies while keeping your skeletons in between.

 - Wight King on Skeletal Steed: 270 points

 The Wight Kings are the commanders of the skeleton hordes allies of the vampires.
 They come in two forms: on foot or mounted on skeletal steed.

-The mounted version has a spear providing 2″ range, 3 attacks at Strength 5 for 2/5 damage.
-The standard one has a more balanced weapon profile with 4 attacks at Strength 4 and same damage.
+The mounted version has a spear providing 2″ range, 4 attacks at Strength 5 for 2/5 damage.
+The standard one has a more balanced weapon profile with just a lower Strength (4).